 This summer, for example, U.S. President Joe Biden signed the CHIPS and Science Act of 2022.
 The legislation promised to boost U.S. semiconductor research, development, and production, rather than relying on Chinese companies for technology that’s in everything from household items to national defense systems.
 And in Australia, the 1941 Fund was created in the past year to invest in American and Australian businesses that address national security for both countries.

-During a recent webinar presented by MIT Sloan and the Queensland University of Technology Business School, Murray and QUT professor Rob Perrons offered three insights for entrepreneurial companies addressing innovation among these challenges and changes.
+During a recent webinar presented by MIT Sloan Global Programs and the Queensland University of Technology Business School, Murray and QUT professor Rob Perrons offered three insights for entrepreneurial companies addressing innovation among these challenges and changes.

 Draw from local sources of talent but don’t dismiss collaboration